 - Maximum efficiency at low steam flow (low speeds) with shorter length of the required straight section of piping.

 - Custom designs for discharge conditions to the condenser via dump-tube.

-- Desuperheating at high and/or low pressures.
-Output temperature control by calculating the balance of energy (enthalpy) during discharge to condenser.
+- Desuperheating at high and/or low pressures, output temperature control by calculating the balance of energy (enthalpy) during discharge to condenser.

 - In combination with an electrohydraulic system, it meets the DIN EN ISO 4126-5 safety standards for protection against line overpressure, as per TRD 421 TUV-approved system.
-This design allows for omission of the boiler safety valve given that the valve opens in cases of excessive HP line pressure.
+This design allows for omission of the boiler safety valve given as the valve opens in cases of excessive HP line pressure.

 - Noise level guaranteed in accordance with VDMA 24422 regulations.

 - Complete hydraulic units and servo systems to control and operate the valves.